sodadata/docs/soda/new-documentation.md

 <br />

+#### Septemeber 12, 2022

+* Documented [Soda Cloud resources]({% link soda-cloud/resource-map.md %}) to add visual context to the parts that exist in Soda Cloud, and how they relate to each other, particularly when you delete a resource.

 #### September 9, 2022

 * Decoupled data source connection configuration details from Soda Core.
 Created a separate page for each data source's connection config details.
 See [Connect a data source]({% link soda/connect-athena.md %}).